Multi-particle potentials from light-like Wilson lines in quark-gluon plasmas: a generalized relation of in-medium splitting rates to jet-quenching parameters $\hat q$: Overview and Result

 where $P$ represents path-ordering in color space. \footnote{ My $L$ corresponds to the $L^-/\sqrt2$ of refs.\ \cite{LRW1,LRW2}, and my transverse separation $\Delta b$ is what they call $L$.
 My characterization of the Wilson loop as defining a ``potential'' $V(\Delta\b)$ is not language specifically used by refs.\ \cite{LRW1,LRW2}. } Formally (again with important caveats), one can show that $\hat q$ is the coefficient of a harmonic oscillator approximation to this potential:

 which is equivalent to

 The advantage of the Wilson loop language is that it can be used as a tool for discussing $\hat q$ in strongly (as well as weakly) coupled quark-gluon plasmas.
 In general, $\hat q$ depends on the color representation $R$ of the high-energy particle.
-For weakly-coupled plasmas, $\hat q$ is simply proportional to the quadratic Casimir $C_R$ of that color representation, but for strongly-coupled plasmas there is no reason that the $\hat q$ for different color representations should be so simply related. \footnote{ The Casimir scaling $\hat q_R \propto C_R$ holds through next-to-leading order in the strength of the coupling of the plasma \cite{SimonNLO}, but there is no reason to expect this scaling to exactly hold at all orders.
+For weakly-coupled plasmas, $\hat q$ is simply proportional to the quadratic Casimir $C_R$ of that color representation, but for strongly-coupled plasmas the $\hat q$ for different color representations may not be so simply related. \footnote{ The Casimir scaling $\hat q_R \propto C_R$ holds through next-to-leading order in the strength of the coupling of the plasma \cite{SimonNLO}, but this scaling need not hold exactly at all orders.
 For some examples of violation of Casimir scaling for Wilson loops in other contexts, see refs.\ \cite{Casimir1,Casimir2,Casimir3}. }